polichtm/MCW-Azure-Stack/Whiteboard design session/WDS trainer guide - Azure Stack.md

     -   An Azure Stack Hub region will be deployed into the FT datacenter in Toronto, ON.
 The following resources will be deployed into that Azure Stack Hub region:

-        -   A Windows Server 2019 VM with SQL Server 2019 installed, hosting the Web App DB and Customer Data databases.
-This database will be configured to replicate outside of standard business hours via snapshot replication to a database hosted on one of the Windows Server 2019 VM with SQL Server 2019 installed on the Azure Stack Hub integrated system in the FT datacenter in Dallas, TX.

         -   Mortgage Applications web app, Mortgage Admin web app, their corresponding APIs, and Function App to implement the functionality currently provided by Windows services.
 This will require installation of the Azure Stack Hub Azure App resource provider.

-        -   Azure Blob Storage for PDFs.
+        -   Azure Storage blobs for PDFs.

-        -   Azure Queue Storage for the Mortgage Application messaging.
+        -   Azure Storage queues for the Mortgage Application messaging.

+        -   A Windows Server 2019 VM with SQL Server 2019 installed, hosting the Web App DB and Customer Data databases.
+This database will be configured to replicate via transactional replication to a database hosted on one of the Windows Server 2019 VM with SQL Server 2019 installed on the Azure Stack Hub integrated system in the FT datacenter in Dallas, TX.

         -   VNet-to-VNet VPN connection to the virtual network hosting the Windows Server 2019 VM with SQL Server 2019 installed on the Azure Stack Hub integrated system in the FT datacenter in Dallas, TX.
 This is necessary for SQL Server replication across different Azure Stack Hub regions.